splorp/textexpander-icons/readme.txt

 1.0.0 — The “Finally” Release

-+ This is the first crack at a tidied up, minimalist set of icons
++ The first crack at a tidied up, minimalist set of icons

+1.0.1 — The “White Shadow” Release

++ Added a set of icons with a subtle bottom edge highlight
++ Source files now use the sRGB colour space